What is the ‘Women in Finance Charter’?

 - Having an intention to ensure the pay of the senior executive team is linked to delivery against these internal targets on gender diversity

 When we joined the Charter in 2019, we wanted to increase our gender diversity to 33% within the senior management population by September 2023.
-As of December 2023, we have 27% female representation in senior management.
+As of December 2025, we have 32% female representation in senior management, up from 27% in 2023.

 We chose the target of 33% as we wanted a target that represented meaningful difference being delivered within the bounds of what is reasonable given the low turnover in the senior management group.

-This is possible but stretching, given the growth ambitions of the firm, and the low level of management turnover anticipated, but it would represent a meaningful difference to the status quo.
+This target remains possible in time, but stretching, given the growth ambitions of the firm, and the low level of management turnover anticipated, but it would represent a meaningful difference to the status quo.
+We are proud of the progress already made, including this year, having been close to target in past years and now even closer to achieving our goal.

-We are committed to maximising the opportunity for all candidates and ensuring that Enra is a welcoming place of work for everyone.
+We remain committed to maximising the opportunity for all candidates and ensuring that Enra is a welcoming place of work for everyone.